ABOUT PYRAMID HILL

-Pyramid Hill is a 300+ acre sculpture park with 80+ monumental outdoor sculptures displayed in a landscape of rolling hills, meadows, lakes, and hiking trails.
-The park also features an Ancient Sculpture Museum that displays Greek, Roman, Etruscan, Syrian and Egyptian sculptures dating to 1550 B.C.
-The Museum Gallery hosts exhibitions by local, regional and national artists.
-Pyramid Hill is also the only museum you can experience in an Art Cart!
-Attracting more than 30,000 visitors annually, Pyramid Hill serves as the largest cultural tourist attraction in Butler County.
+Pyramid Hill is a three hundred acre nonprofit sculpture park founded in 1997.
+The Park is home to over 70 monumental outdoor sculptures displayed in a landscape of rolling hills, meadows, lakes, and hiking trails.
+The Park also features an Ancient Sculpture Museum that displays Greek, Roman, Etruscan, Syrian and Egyptian antiquities dating to 1550 BCE, as well as the iconic Pyramid House (now open to the public!).
+Pyramid Hill is the only museum you can experience by Art Cart!
+Attracting more than 30,000 visitors annually, Pyramid Hill serves as the premier cultural tourist attraction in Butler County.
+Pyramid Hill is unparalleled in the region as a place where art, culture, education, and nature intersect.

-The park is open 361 days a year (closed for Thanksgiving, Christmas Eve, Christmas Day, and New Years Day) and provides summer programs for children, as well as numerous special events throughout the year.
+The Park provides summer programs for children, as well as numerous special events throughout the year. that are traditions for many families and our community.
 The stunning landscape and unique architecture offer ideal backdrops for weddings, corporate retreats, meetings, family reunions, and celebration of life ceremonies.

 Pyramid Hill Sculpture Park and Museum was founded